dhelekal/BASSGWAS/docs/tutorial.md

 ### Using Manhattan plots

-We can use the position grouping, together with the posterior draws to calculate the PIPs for individual genomic positions along the chromosome.
+We can use grouping by genomic position, together with the posterior draws, to calculate the PIPs for individual genomic position windows along the chromosome.

     Rapp ../helper_scripts/comp_group_pips.R ../sample_data/position_groups.csv gwas_outputs/position_pips.csv gwas_outputs/par_draws.csv gwas_outputs/gamma_draws.csv gwas_inputs/vars2patts.csv

-In turn, position PIPs can be visualised as a manhattan plot:
+In turn, position PIPs can be visualised as a Manhattan plot:

     parC_begin <- 194768
     parC_end <- 197071